bbauska/Coursera-Bootstrap/readme.md

 This is very important that you set up the file with exactly that name, .gitignore.

-Let\'s create this file called .gitignore, and the first line of that file, we will type as node_modules.
+Let&apos;s create this file called .gitignore, and the first line of that file, we will type as node_modules.

 What this means is that the node_modules folder is going to be excluded from our git commit.

-Once I create that .gitignore file and then add node_modules into the .gitignore file, let\'s save the changes.
+Once I create that .gitignore file and then add node_modules into the .gitignore file, let&apos;s save the changes.

 And then we will now do a commit of the current state of our project into our Git repository.

 I hope you remember your git commands.

-Let\'s do a git status, and then when you do that, you will immediately notice that you have the index.html file marked as modified, and then the two new files, .gitignore and package.json.
+Let&apos;s do a git status, and then when you do that, you will immediately notice that you have the index.html file marked as modified, and then the two new files, .gitignore and package.json.